openreadersbibles/docs.openreadersbibles.org/docs/readersbibles.md

-# Reader's Bibles

-## Reader’s Bibles and Interlinear Bibles
+# Reader’s Bibles and Interlinear Bibles

 An interlinear Bible is a version of the Bible where every word is translated (and perhaps parsed).
 It is a helpful resource, but it is not very easy to read.